axelboc/website-rmittkd/src/pages/contact.md

       All members (inc. non-RMIT) are covered by RMIT's insurance.
 You are also covered during your first three free classes.
     question: What happens if I get injured during class?
+metaDescription: >-
+  Check out our frequently asked questions or get in touch with us through our contact form.
+Better even, come to our next training session!
+metaImage: /uploads/og-contact.jpg
 relatedLinks:
   - img: /uploads/boards.jpg
     path: /